FransAris/csharpdb/README.md

 ## Module Choices

+NB: A bunch of these choices, especially on the back-end (e.g., Hot Chocolate and Entity), were suggested to me by AI tools, after promting them for my (short-term) needs.
 - Hot Chocolate: Picked this because it's the main C# GraphQL server and has good docs
 - Entity Framework: It's just the standard ORM for C#, works fine
 - SQLite: Super simple, no setup, good enough for testing
 - React: Because that's what I know best for frontend
-- react-beautiful-dnd: For the drag-and-drop Kanban board
+- react-beautiful-dnd: For the drag-and-drop Kanban board.
+It will be 'deprecated soon' but node libraries always tell you that.
-- Apollo Client: For GraphQL stuff
+- Apollo Client: For GraphQL

 ## Known Issues

 - Auth is super basic right now
-- Probably some CORS stuff that needs fixing
+- CORS can be better
 - WebSockets aren't really used yet
 - Some TypeScript stuff could be better
-- Drag-and-drop needs better error handling
+- Drag-and-drop will probably need error handling (not extensively tested on mobile)

 ## Future Maybe-ToDos

-If I have time:
+If I have (had) time:
 - Focus on adding some functionality akin to taxonomy specific to large organisations such as universities (example chosen at random).
 - Try to add AI implementation to the project.
-In real life Azure would probably be used for this, but I kinda like open source solutions and can run pretty good ollmama locally so it will probably be that.
+Stuff like: fill in this task for me, give me a summary of this task, etc. In real life Azure would probably be used for this (if your organisation is tied up to that kind of thing), but I kinda like open source solutions and can run pretty good ollmama locally so it will probably be that.
+- Features like assign to user, due date, etc. Which will require...
 - Better auth
 - Real-time updates
-- Actually make it look nice
+- Nicer UI/UX
 - Switch to a real database if needed (SQLite is a bit of a meme if we're talking about large-scale deployments).
-- Add dark mode because my eyes hurt
+- Add dark mode / thematic options
 - Add task templates for common stuff
 - Maybe add file attachments